RobJellinghaus/NowSound/README.md

 - NowSoundLibShared: the core C++ classes for streaming and buffering
 - NowSoundLib: a UWP C++ library sharing NowSoundLibShared and invoking AudioGraph, exposing a P/Invoke interface
-- NowSoundAppUWP: a C++ UWP demonstration app using NowSoundLib, showing how to start recording and looping multiple tracks
+- NowSoundPInvokeLib: a .NET C# library that wraps the P/Invoke NowSoundLib interface
+- NowSoundWinFormsApp: a C# WinForms app (old school!) that uses the NowSoundPInvokeLib to demonstrate multitrack looping
 - UnitTestsDesktop: a C++ TAEF testing library for the NowSoundLibShared code

 Note that any pull requests must ensure that all tests are passing.